- The Los Angeles Lakers are heavily favored to sign Carmelo Anthony following the NBA Trade Deadline

 Carmelo Anthony might want to start looking at real estate listings in Brentwood.

-The 10-time All-Star is expected to sign with the Los Angeles Lakers following the NBA’s February 7th Trade Deadline according to the latest odds at Bovada.
-The online sportsbook has the Lakers as the heavy favorites, but also lists the Portland Trail Blazers, Miami Heat, Phildelphia 76ers, Detroit Pistons, San Antonio Spurs, and Washington Wizards as other possible landing spots for Melo.
+The 10-time All-Star is expected to sign with the Los Angeles Lakers following the NBA’s February 7th Trade Deadline according to the latest odds at sportsbooks.
+They’ve made the Lakers the heavy favorites, but also list the Portland Trail Blazers, Miami Heat, Phildelphia 76ers, Detroit Pistons, San Antonio Spurs, and Washington Wizards as other possible landing spots for Melo.

 Odds on Where Carmelo Anthony Will Play After the NBA Trade Deadline